CCantale/Cap4Lab-IMS/README.md

 ### Logs
 Displays logs from the previous run

-## Updates to 1.2.0
+## Updates to 1.2.1

-- New feature: logs
+- New feature: Filter: Found/notFound
-- A new logging system tracks the application's workflow and displays explicit errors
-- The code was cleaned and all main objects were more accurately renamed
+- A new column in the Filter result shows which incident references were found actually in the DLQ and which ones were not
+- Documentation is now available [here](https://github.com/CCantale/DLQuick/tree/main/DLQuick/documentation)

+## Documentation
+A quick user guide can be found [here](https://github.com/CCantale/DLQuick/tree/main/DLQuick/documentation).

 ## Contacts
 You can contact the author at claudio.cantale93@gmail.com